zy-yao/Biography/content/authors/admin/_index.md

 - Visitors
 ---

-**Mr.** **Zhongyu YAO** received the B.Eng. from School of Computer Science and Technology, Chongqing University of Posts and Telecommunications at 2018.
+I am **Zhongyu YAO** received the B.Eng. from School of Computer Science and Technology, Chongqing University of Posts and Telecommunications at 2018.
 He is currently a M.Sc. student and a part-time research assistant with Department of Computing, The Hong Kong Polytechnic University.
 He was a visiting student with University of California, Irvine from July 2016 to September 2016.
 His research interests include Data Mining, machine Learning and Deep Learning.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.